-Driving up to Raggamuffin for the second time in the five years that it’s been running, I found myself a little more nervous and excited then the first time.
-Not only because I was going to interview some of my favorite artists, or because the line-up was better then the line-up I saw the first time when there was the likes of Lauryn Hill (it was in fact worse), but simply because I was eager to see how reggae heads in Aotearoa would react to a different type of stage show that I knew a lot of them were not accustomed to.
+Driving up to Raggamuffin for the second time in the five years that it has been running, I found myself a little more nervous and excited then the first time.
+Not only because I was going to interview some of my favorite artists, or because the line-up was better then the first time, when there was the likes of Lauryn Hill (it was in fact worse).
+It was simply because I was eager to see how reggae heads in Aotearoa would react to a different type of stage show that I knew a lot of them were not accustomed to.

 Arriving just after the gate opened at 11am on a sunny day after driving from Wellington, my worst fears started looking like reality.
 DJ Sir Vere (a hip-hop DJ) was playing ever crowd-pleasing Wailers songs one after the other like we had never heard them before.
 As ‘One Love’ echoed over the tinny sounding speakers or bad Serato quality MP3, I calmed myself down, periodically telling myself that it was only early and New Zealand HAD to be past this by now…

 Chad Chambers walked on stage with his signature white gumboots, proving a crowd favorite with his countless covers of Maori drinking songs which I really enjoyed, taking me back to memories not so long ago.
 He then launched into the Bob covers, doing an alright job and entertaining us with weed jokes in between covers, which made the whole thing more bearable…just.
 All the while in the back of my head I was again thinking, ‘we have to be past this, not a whole day of Bob covers, is Aotearoa ready to move forward?’